 Create a new schedule that waters on odd/even days using the instructions below.

 With Rachio 3, you cannot edit the watering interval after the schedule is created.
 To edit, you would need to create a new schedule and select the appropriate interval (see below).

-- In the Rachio app, select the “Schedule” tab and then tap the blue plus sign to create a new schedule.
+- In the Rachio app, select the “Calendar” tab, tap "Schedules" and then tap "Add Schedule".

 - Select your schedule type (Flex Monthly).

 - When asked “Which days are you permitted to water?”, select “Even/Odd interval” and click “Next”.

 - If your home address is an even number, select “Even days”; if your home address is an odd number, select “Odd days”.

 - When deciding when to run the schedule select "End Before" and choose 12:00 p.m.
 Please note, you can only have one "End Before" schedule per controller.

 - Decide if you’d prefer any start or end dates.
 Otherwise, just click “next.”